Sea level rise: Island nations

-Adaptation to sea level rise is costly for small island nations as a large portion of their population lives in areas that are at risk.
-Nations like Maldives, Kiribati and Tuvalu already have to consider controlled international migration of their population in response to rising seas.
+Adaptation to sea level rise is costly for small island nations as a large portion of their inhabitants live in areas that are at risk.
+Nations such as Maldives, Kiribati and Tuvalu already have to consider controlled international migration of their populace in response to rising seas.
 The alternative of uncontrolled migration threatens to worsen the humanitarian crisis of climate refugees.
-In 2014, Kiribati purchased 20 square kilometers of land (about 2.5% of Kiribati's current area) on the Fijian island of Vanua Levu to relocate its population once their own islands are lost to the sea.
+In 2014, Kiribati purchased 20 square kilometers of land (about 2.5% of Kiribati's current area) on the Fijian island of Vanua Levu to relocate its populace once their own islands are lost to the sea.

+For example, in the case of the Carteret Islanders, rising sea levels have forced the community to relocate part of the population from the island in Papua New Guinea to the island of Bougainville.
+Coastal flooding and saltwater intrusion of farmland have greatly reduced agricultural success of the Carteret Islanders.
+Relocation efforts exist, however the community has encountered difficulties like little land availability, poor funding, and infrastructure development challenges.
+As a result, relocation efforts have been moving at a slow pace, rather than a single large-scale move.

+The relocation of Carteret Island residents also involves a social and cultural transition period with relocation.
+Some community members have chosen to remain on the islands, and maintain their traditional practices, and others have chosen to relocate due to damage from sea level rise.
+Those who move to Bougainville have to adapt to new processes of land usage, agricultural production, and community leadership.
+This example illustrates that relocation linked to environmental changes like sea level rise can involve social, economic, and cultural transitions that oftentimes are costly for communities.

 Fiji also suffers from sea level rise.
 It is in a comparatively safer position.
-Its residents continue to rely on local adaptation like moving further inland and increasing sediment supply to combat erosion instead of relocating entirely.
+Its residents continue to rely on local adaptation measures, including increasing sediment supply to combat erosion and moving further inland instead of relocating entirely.
 Fiji has also issued a green bond of $50 million to invest in green initiatives and fund adaptation efforts.
-It is restoring coral reefs and mangroves to protect against flooding and erosion.
+It is restoring coral reefs and mangrove swamps to protect against flooding and erosion.
 It sees this as a more cost-efficient alternative to building sea walls.
 The nations of Palau and Tonga are taking similar steps.
 Even when an island is not threatened with complete disappearance from flooding, tourism and local economies may end up devastated.
 For instance, sea level rise of 1.0 m would cause partial or complete inundation of 29% of coastal resorts in the Caribbean.
 A further 49–60% of coastal resorts would be at risk from resulting coastal erosion.